patchedsoul/news-flash/README.md

 - feedbin: still looking

 ## Compile
+!!!
+This is not a supported way of installing the application for normal use.
+Please use flatpak for that purpose !!!

-Make sure the devel libraries of gtk, webkit2gtk, libhandy, sqlite3, and openssl are installed.
+Make sure the devel libraries of gtk, webkit2gtk, libhandy, sqlite3, gettext and openssl are installed.
 Additionally meson and [rust](https://rustup.rs/) are required.

 ```